telerik/winforms-docs/telerik-presentation-framework/override-theme-settings-at-run-time.md

 ![tpf-override-theme-settings-at-run-time 005](images/tpf-override-theme-settings-at-run-time005.gif)

->note You can use the **ResetThemeValueOverrides** method if you need to reset the applied style for a specific state of the element.
+>tip You can use the **ResetThemeValueOverrides** method if you need to reset the applied style for a specific state of the element.

 # See Also